ankraft/ACME-oneM2M-CSE-mkdocs/docs/help/FAQ.md

 	```

 1. **Timing Issues**
-	 Also, the resolution of the available Python timers is rather low on Raspbian, and background tasks might not run exactly on the desired time.
+	 Also, the resolution of the available Python timers is rather low on Raspbian 32 Bits, and background tasks might not run exactly on the desired time.
 	 Unfortunately, this is also why sometimes a couple of the CSE's tests cases may fail randomly.